atanugerah/hacker-rank-sql/advance-select.md

 ### The PADS

 Generate the following two result sets:
-1. Query an alphabetically ordered list of all `names` in OCCUPATIONS, immediately followed by the first letter of each `profession` as a parenthetical (i.e.: enclosed in parentheses).
+1. Query an alphabetically ordered list of all `names` in **OCCUPATIONS**, immediately followed by the first letter of each `profession` as a parenthetical (i.e.: enclosed in parentheses).
 For example: AnActorName(A), ADoctorName(D), AProfessorName(P), and ASingerName(S).
-2. Query the number of ocurrences of each `occupation` in OCCUPATIONS.
+2. Query the number of ocurrences of each `occupation` in **OCCUPATIONS**.
 Sort the occurrences in ascending order, and output them in the following format:
  `There are a total of [occupation_count] [occupation]s.` Where `[occupation_count]` is the number of occurrences of an occupation in OCCUPATIONS and `[occupation]` is the lowercase occupation name.
 If more than one Occupation has the same `[occupation_count]`, they should be ordered alphabetically.

 **Note**: There will be at least two entries in the table for each type of occupation.